Otto Nordenskjold - Antarctic (ship)

-On Paulet Island they secured 1100 penguins for winter food and fuel and built a 34 by 22 feet hut from flat stones found around.
+On Paulet Island the now stranded crew of the Antarctic secured 1100 penguins for winter food and fuel and built a 34 by 22 feet hut from flat stones found around.
 The hut was barely high enough to stand erect in the middle and required stooping to enter, two stone beds 7 feet long and twenty feet wide slept ten men each.
 They lived on penguins occasionally supplemented by fish, tainted yellow-green water came from a lake below the penguin colony.
 Their footwear had not been intended for an Antarctic winter though their clothing along with the shelter was enough for survival.
 Like the three men wintering at Hope Bay, one of their biggest challenges was how to pass the time, "One grows stupid lying in the bags all day".

 The atmosphere in the hut was dirty with soot from burning blubber, the smell of which added to the stench from decaying penguin skins used to try and soften the stone beds and provide some insulation.
 A young sailor Ole Wennersgaard fell ill, grew worse and died in June, his body was placed in a snow drift until he could be buried properly in the spring.

 At the end of October with the break up of the sea-ice, a whaleboat was launched by Larsen and his five companions heading to Hope Bay arriving on the 4th of November, 5 weeks after the three men who had wintered there had left.
 They found a map in the hut and taking a the tarpaulin from the hut roof to shelter under and a tent pole for a mast launched the whale boat again to head for Snow Hill.
 Stopped some 12-15 miles away by sea-ice they covered the remaining distance on foot on a seven hour march.
 Larsen and his companions were overjoyed to find not only the men from the Snow Hill and Hope Bay parties alive and well, but the presence of an Argentinian rescue ship.